 Best time to take photos on the lavender fields

 If you want to take some epic photos on the lavender fields, you need to be aware of your timing.
-It’s quite hard to shoot there during the day because the weather is usually really hot, the light is harsh, not to mention the million other tourist flocking to the fields.
+It’s quite hard to shoot there during the day because the weather is usually really hot, the light is harsh, not to mention the million other tourists flocking to the fields.
 So what can you do?
 Wake up for sunrise!

 I know it sounds mad to wake up at the crack of dawn on your vacation but believe me, it’s so worth it!
 You need to experience it at least once while you’re visiting the lavender fields in Provence.

 Another great time for shooting is sunset.
 The lighting is beautiful as well, but there will be a lot more other people on the fields so it’s not always easy to shoot.
-The sun is setting around 9.20pm and if you don’t want to miss the golden hour, you will need to be at the fields around 8pm.
+The sun is setting around 9.20 pm and if you don’t want to miss the golden hour, you will need to be at the fields around 8 pm.

 Best camera equipment to take photos on the lavender fields

 Although I mainly use my camera for taking photos, I also took a few shots with my phone and they turned out amazing.
 Just look at these photos below, they were all taken on my iPhone XS and edited on the free Lightroom mobile app on my phone.

 However, if you have a telephoto lens, definitely put it in your camera bag!
 We just purchased our Tamron 70-180mm f/2.8 lens a few weeks before visiting the lavender fields in Provence and we ended up using it 90% of the time.

 How to use a drone on the lavender fields

-Of course, they can’t really do any damage in your drone but on the other hand, the propellers can hurt the poor bees so please try to avoid that.
+Of course, they can’t really do any damage to your drone but on the other hand, the propellers can hurt the poor bees so please try to avoid that.
 The bees are not active early in the morning and late in the evening so if you want to fly your drone, this is the perfect time for that.

-Best places to visit in Provence other than the lavender fields
+Best Places to Visit in Provence Other than the Lavender Fields

 If you’re visiting Provence in the lavender season, you will probably spend most of your time in the fields.
 However, if you need a change of scenery, Provence has many more to offer!

 Gordes is another fairytale town close to Roussillon.
 Since it only takes 15 minutes to reach Gordes from Roussillon, it makes sense to visit both on the same day.
 If you don’t have time to properly explore Gordes, you can also just visit the ‘Town View Point Gordes‘ where you can have a panoramic view over the town and the surrounding area.

-The abbey is surrounded by lavender fields so it’s really picturesque and you can also go inside the abbey as well (a ticket costs 8 EUR per person for a guided tour and 9.5 EUR per person for a non-guided tour).
+The abbey is surrounded by lavender fields so it’s really picturesque and you can also go inside the abbey as well.
+An adult ticket costs €8.50 per person for a guided tour and €9.50 per person for a non-guided tour.

 Moustiers-Sainte-Marie is part of the Parc Naturel Régional du Verdon and it’s listed as one of the most beautiful village of France.
 The town is really charming and since it’s located only 35 minutes from Valensole by car, it’s absolutely worth visiting!

 You will find a cute little village called Sainte-Croix-du-Verdon nestled on a hillside on the shores, it looks so picturesque!
 There are many beaches on the shores so you can take a dip in the lake as well.

 Gorges du Verdon